-Companies take halting steps toward back-to-work season
+Back to work?
+Companies finding it easier said than done

 Build-A-Bear Workshop, which operates 350 mostly mall-based stores in the U.S., is exploring new ways to ease coronavirus fears, such as letting families make appointments so they can customize and stuff their own plush toys without strangers around, said founder and former CEO Maxine Clark.
 It’s also giving its workers masks that feature bears so they won’t be scary for children.

 Amazon, which drew sharp criticism for firing an employee who led a walkout to demand greater coronavirus protection for workers, now says it is developing an internal lab that could potentially provide coronavirus tests for all employees, even those without symptoms.
-“We think it’s worth trying, and we stand ready to share anything we learn,” CEO Jeff Bezos wrote in a recent letter to shareholders.
+(Amazon says the employee in question was fired for violating social-distance guidelines and other infractions.)

 Many technology companies embraced stay-at-home policies early on, since most of their workers can do their jobs remotely.
 That gives Facebook the luxury of requiring the vast majority of its employees to continue working from home through at least the end of May.
 Those who can’t easily return after that — if, say, they have no good childcare options — can continue to work remotely at least through the summer.